 Key-value database - Key-value databases save data as a group of key-value pairs made up of two data items each.
 They're also sometimes referred to as a key-value store.

-Licence - BYOL versions of Matillion obtained from online marketplaces have no built-in limits.
+Licence - BYOL versions of Matillion ETL obtained from online marketplaces have no built-in limits.
 A licence key is required immediately before the software can be used.

 Limit - Setting a range to prevent very large API calls from running and causing errors.